jeremycollake/burstbench/README.md

 # BurstBench

 BurstBench is a bursting load CPU benchmark tool.
-It is most useful to compare differences in power plan settings.
+It useful to compare the effects of frequency scaling and core parking in different power plans.

 ## Usage